skykosiner/Twitch_bot/commands.md

+# Yoni/mod Only Commands
+* !ban (user name here) - If a user starts to do anything they should not they can get band (unband command in the works)

 # System
 * !turn off screen (changes my montior brightness to 0.05 for 5 seconds)
 * asdf (changes my keyboard to qwerty for 3 seconds I use dvorak btw)